scottgrover/go-wasm-hello-world/README.md

 ## Golang Wasm Hello World
 A hello world implementation of golang compiled to web assembly.

-1. To build:
+#### To build:
+1. Build the main program
 ```
 $ GOOS=js GOARCH=wasm go build -o public/main.wasm
 ```
-2. Start the server that serves the public folder:
+2. Start the server serving index.html, main.wasm, and wasm_exec.js:

-3.
 ```
 $ go run utilities/http-server.go
 ```

-4. Open `localhost:12000/index.html` in your browser.
+3. Open `localhost:12000/index.html` in your browser.

-With these steps in place, you should see "Hello from Web Assembly" in the developer console of your browser.
-If you do, you have compiled and ran your first go program in the browser.
+With these steps in place, you should see "Hello from Web Assembly" in the developer console of your browser every second.
+Check out main.go to see how it works.